Reader in Indology and Yoga Studies

 Academic Staff, SOAS South Asia Institute

-James Mallinson is Lecturer in Sanskrit and Classical and Indian Studies at SOAS, University of London.
+James Mallinson is Senior Lecturer in Sanskrit and Classical and Indian Studies at SOAS, University of London.

 He took his BA in Sanskrit and Old Iranian at the University of Oxford, followed by an MA in Area Studies (South Asia), with Ethnography as his main subject, at SOAS.
 His doctoral thesis, submitted to the University of Oxford, was a critical edition and annotated translation of the Khecarīvidyā, an early text of haṭhayoga.